reneshbedre/reneshbedre.github.io/_posts/2018-3-30-pca-expression.md

 ```

 ### Standardization
-- Standardization dataset with (mean=0, variance=1) scale is necessary as it removes the biases in the original variables
+- Standardization dataset with (mean=0, variance=1) scale is necessary as it removes the biases in the original
+  variables.
 For example, when the data for each variable is collected on different units.
 - The standardized variables will be unitless and have a similar variance.
-- Standardization is a advisable method for data transformation when the variables in original datatset have measured
+- Standardization is an advisable method for data transformation when the variables in the original dataset have been
-  on significantly different scale.
+  measured on a significantly different scale.
-- At some cases, the dataset needs not to be standardized as the original variation in dataset is important (Gewers et al., 2018)
+- At some cases, the dataset needs not to be standardized as the original variation in the dataset is important (Gewers et al., 2018)

 ```python
 # this is an optional step